dmaiasil/dmaiasil.github.io/content/events/shpe_2025/index.md

 abstract: >-
   More than 40% of women leave their careers in tech within the first 10 years.
-  This talk explores the systemic challenges faced by women and minorities in the workplace and offers strategies to overcome them though resilience to and supportive networks.
+  This talk explores the systemic challenges faced by women and minorities in the workplace and offers strategies to overcome them through resilience and supportive networks.
   It’s a session about redefining success, setting boundaries, and prioritizing well-being 💛

 date: "2025-10-30T11:30:00Z"